AdobeDocs/experience-platform.en/help/query-service/sample-queries/adobe-analytics.md

 solution: Experience Platform
 title: Sample Queries for Adobe Analytics Data
 topic-legacy: queries
-description: Data from selected Adobe Analytics report suites is transformed into XDM ExperienceEvents and ingested into Adobe Experience Platform as datasets for you.
-This document outlines a number of use cases where Adobe Experience Platform Query Service makes use of this data, and the included sample queries designed to work with your Adobe Analytics datasets.
+description: Data from selected Adobe Analytics report suites is transformed into XDM ExperienceEvents and ingested into Adobe Experience Platform as datasets.
+This document outlines a number of use cases where Query Service makes use of this data and includes sample queries designed to work with your Adobe Analytics datasets.
 exl-id: 96da3713-c7ab-41b3-9a9d-397756d9dd07
 ---
 # Sample queries for Adobe Analytics data